 You are just about to wake up bright eyed and bushy tailed, just one final step…eye cream!
 Yes, eye cream is as important as people preach which is why I am going to perpetuate the preaching here.
 The skin around the eye is the thinnest, most delicate area of the face, making it vulnerable to the first signs of aging and fatigue.
 During the drier, winter months, I apply eye cream both morning and evening but when the weather is warmer and more humid I reserve it for nighttime.
 Apply it gentle around the eyes to wake up with fewer lines, dark circles and puffiness.
 If you tend to dark circles or puffiness, use an eye cream that contains caffeine (check out 100% Pure Coffee Bean Caffeine Eye Cream, Fitglow Beauty Eye C Firm or my personal favourite, Fitglow Beauty Eyebright).

 Follow the steps above and your skin will be glowing, refreshed and smooth when you wake up!
-If you need more support book a free 15 minute consultation or initial visit with me at the Integrative Health Institute.
+If you need more support book a free 15 minute consultation or initial visit with me at Connected Health and Skin.
 Click here to learn more.

 Have a beautiful day!